-The Minnesota Department of Transportation on Monday will close the ramp from westbound Interstate 94 to southbound Interstate 35W Friday night and it won't reopen until Oct.
+The Minnesota Department of Transportation will close the ramp from westbound Interstate 94 to southbound Interstate 35W Friday night and it won't reopen until Oct.
 22.

 With 100,000 people taking in the events, traffic will be heavier than usual and parking will be more limited than on most weekends in St. Paul.

 Snow plow operators from Minneapolis, St. Paul and Hennepin and Ramsey counties will be put to the test Thursday as they run their rigs through an obstacle course.

 An overwhelming majority of Minnesota voters say the state should spend more money to improve and expand mass transit, and nearly 60 percent of voters are on board with the idea even if it would result in higher taxes or fees to pay for them.

 Temperatures in the 20s and 30s Saturday morning won't be enough to stop closures on the Crosstown Hwy.
 62 and Interstate 35E in the northeast metro.
 Lane closures on Interstate 35W through northeast Minneapolis and Roseville could slow motorists down.

 Late-running road work has westbound I-94 down to one lane near Portland Avenue, and that has resulted in a huge backup.

 The Met Council still needs funding to build the garage that would house up to 200 buses and relieve overcrowding at other facilities.

 Don't be surprised if you see a snow plow on Hwy.
 10 near Little Falls, Minn., this week.
 Yes, that's right, we're talking snow plows.